This year marks a historically momentous anniversary: It has been exactly sixty years since the phrase

-(Washboard Rhythm Kings, 1932
+Washboard Rhythm Kings, 1932

 Damn, this track is nasty.
 If part of rock and roll’s appeal is its dangerous attitude and inchoate wildness (and I like to think that it is), this 1932 recording has pretty much everything you’re looking for.
-Based on its title, we know that this tune descended from the Scott Joplin--pioneered ragtime genre.
+Based on its title, we know that this tune descended from the Scott Joplin—pioneered ragtime genre.
 And by the band’s name and the arrangement here, we can also identify the Washboard Rhythm Kings as the kind of jug band that was omnipresent in pre-war blues.

 This is where the predictability ends, however.
 Though they sound like a jug band, the Rhythm Kings were actually skilled jazz musicians who recorded for Victor and Vocalian in a heyday that persisted across the first five years of the Great Depression.
 It’s hard to say exactly where these guys came from since they were at one time known as the Georgia Washboard Stompers and, at another time, the Alabama Washboard Stompers.
 In any event, it was their performance on the Dixieland standard

 Tiger Rag sounds like a party you wish you were at.
 The musicians here play with spectacular looseness, undermining any assumptions you might have about the formality of ensemble playing during the Depression.
 Straight up, these guys get down; the horns stepping all over each other, blurting out missed notes; the frontline vocals scatting furiously, the background bleeding with riotous encouragement; percussion driving forward like a locomotive and barrelhouse piano making a late solo entry.
 This was music that rocked, and fairly hard at that.

 In structure, attitude, intensity, and flat-out wildness, the Washboard Rhythm King’s

-Good Lord (Run Old Jeremiah)"
+Good Lord (Run Old Jeremiah)

-(Austin Coleman, with Joe Washington Brown, 1934)
+Austin Coleman, with Joe Washington Brown, 1934

 This recording is dated to 1934, but in reality it sounds like something much older.
 And realistically speaking, that’s exactly what it is.

-Many of the forms that we’ve discussed so far---blues, gospel, boogie woogie---share common ancestry in the American slave trade.
+Many of the forms that we’ve discussed so far—blues, gospel, boogie woogie—share common ancestry in the American slave trade.
 With the mass arrival of African slaves in the West Indies and the United States, so too arrived a rich and varied musical tradition.
 Among the features which most differentiated it from the traditions of Western classical music were its emphasis on rhythm over structure, on passion over formality, on unbridled vocal exchange over carefully orchestrated choral arrangements.

 ring shout is endemic to the transplanted West African slaves who labored in the West Indies and the American South.
 During time away from the fields, slave communities would steal into the woods, gather in circles, and perform these sacred, ecstatic, and highly musical rituals, typically for many hours.